-Authorization requirements for inpatient hospital psychiatric care (except those clients not enrolled in an MCO, BHO, or FIMC)
+Authorization requirements for inpatient hospital psychiatric care (except eligible clients not enrolled in an MCO, BHO, or integrated managed care plan who are in one of the RACs in Part II)

 Authorization requirements for clients enrolled in a BHO

 The hospital must obtain prior authorization (PA) for payment from the appropriate BHO representative for all inpatient hospital psychiatric admissions when the agency is the primary payer.
 To view BHO information, visit the agency's Contractor and provider resources webpage.